ZackFreedman/Somatic/README.md

 * Let you type on a virtual keyboard
 * Use any cloud services at all

 The project is still in a pretty rough state.
-The roadmap includes:
+If I revisit the project, the priorities are:
 * Lay out and fab circuit board
 * Make case smaller
 * Replace on/off Hall sensors with continuous sensors